Category

 Chosen thought: I have my own money and I have a wealthy grandma.
 I could buy the ticket and go to the show easily. but I don’t want to use my money that way and I don’t want to ask my Oma for more money (she already pays for Vegas and Hawaii trips and gives really nice Christmas presents).

-Result: That year my Oma took us to Las Vega — we’re in Phenix –and saw Adelle (in a small, intimate theater.) ♥
+Result: That year my Oma took us to Las Vega — we’re in Phoenix –and saw Adelle (in a small, intimate theater.)

-i promise you that I go through stacks of books every week trying to find somethingnandgreat book that are upbeat, truly engaging books with nary a Nazi about.
+i promise you that I go through stacks of books every week trying to find something upbeat, and truly engaging.

-Long story, short I don’t have a book for this weeik
+Long story, short I don’t have a book for this week.

 This is one of my absolute favorite books of all time: